 Quality of Work – Polish your apple!
 Your work demonstrates attention to specific directions; is accurate, thorough, and presentable; and is concise and timely.

 Initiative and Creativity – Expand your thoughts.
-You are aware of what needs to be… Continue reading
+You are… Continue reading

 When I’m engaged in something I love to do or I’m completely focused on a task at hand, time seems to slip away at the speed of sound.
 As I grow older, days, weeks and months seem to go very fast.